-[ Update: This was originally written for people based in the UK who are part of the same hacking/cyber groups/communities than me, however it’s now started to be linked in lots of places, and not all the info my be relevant to people outside that initial target group ]
+[ Update: This was originally written for people based in the UK who are part of the same hacking/cyber groups/communities as me, however it’s now started to be linked in lots of places, and not all the info my be relevant to people outside that initial target group ]

 So, recently I’ve found myself having the same conversation when I mention I go to DefCon.
 It starts with people saying “Oh, I’d love to go, but I’m not sure I want to go on my own”.

 It normally turns out that it’s not people being scared of actually spending time alone, but just a lack of confidence in knowing all the requisite where/when/how things and want to have a buddy or group, for the comfort of collective wisdom.

 So, whilst I don’t want to be a group organiser, travel planner or tour guide, I am more than happy to share my knowledge as somebody who travels to DefCon on their own and help others to give them the confidence that this is something they can do, and should they need it, there are people to help.

 I’ve created a channel on the BSides Leeds Discord here and this page will become a living document FAQ.

 Stuff you probably needs to know exist